fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/vertical-distances.md

 ## Definitions

-The term vertical distance collectively refers to altitudes, elevations and heights, as defined by
+The term vertical distance collectively refers to altitudes, elevations, and heights, as defined by ICAO
-ICAO

 ![Image](.//media/general-guidance-vertical-distances-01.png "Differences between Elevation, Altitude, Height and Ellipsoid height")